STUDENT HOUSING IN 2021

 ‘Regular accommodations’: Then, there’s regular accommodation.
 This is student housing that is not reserved for students of your university.
 Unlike reserved housing, any student can stay here.
 Whether you are a freshman, a third year or everything in-between, you can rent a regular accommodation.
 This type of student housing is not always fully furnished.

 Another popular student housing choice, DUWO offers over 32,000 rooms all over the Netherlands.
-At DUWO, you can find both self-contained rooms and shared.
+At DUWO, you can find both self-contained rooms and shared rooms.
 Self-contained means you’ll live alone, whereas shared means you live with housemates and share the facilities.
 Some universities also choose to collaborate with DUWO, so make sure you check out whether that’s an option for you.
 DUWO works in the same way as SSH; your college reserves a number of spaces, and you can apply through DUWO.
+At DUWO, you will almost always find fully furnished rooms.

 Amsterdam - De Key